Jozmon/Database-Template-For-Blog/README.md

 <p>Regarding key distribution that will be used during the setting-up of the base we will add the following:

-  About posts
+- About posts

- - The posts table will have a column row called post_id as a primary key
+   * The posts table will have a column row called post_id as a primary key
- - The images and comments tables will have rows named image_id and comment_id respectively while at the same time they will have rows called post_id as a foreign key so that   the tables may be associated as described above
+   * The images and comments tables will have rows named image_id and comment_id respectively while at the same time they will have rows called post_id as a foreign key so that   the tables may be associated as described above

-  With the same logic we go on about roles and users
+- With the same logic we go on about roles and users

-- Roles table will have a row called role_id as a primary key
+   * Roles table will have a row called role_id as a primary key
-- Users will have a row called user_id a primary key and at the same time a row called role_id as foreign key
+   * Users will have a row called user_id a primary key and at the same time a row called role_id as foreign key

- And about categories and supercategories
+- About categories and supercategories

-- They will have rows called category_id and supercategory_id as primary keys and at the same time Categories_Supercategories table will have two rows called category_id and supercategory_id which will be used both a primary key and foreign key<br><p/>
+   * They will have rows called category_id and supercategory_id as primary keys and at the same time Categories_Supercategories table will have two rows called category_id and supercategory_id which will be used both a primary key and foreign key<br><p/>

 <p>Below we see the actual table representation:<p/>